Best Flowering Herb Plants for Your Garden - Part One

 "The chamomile, the only white flower that looks well on a grave." - Henry David Thoreau, Journal

-Like calendula, chamomile is an annual, in this case native to Europe and western Asia.
+Like calendula, chamomile is an annual flowering herb, in this case native to Europe and western Asia.
 It produces small, daisy-like flowers with white petals and bright yellow centers.
 Its delicate appearance is enhanced by it's feathery green leaves.
 There is evidence chamomile was used in ancient Egypt as a soothing tea, and cosmetically for skin and hair care.

 There are two main chamomile varieties: German chamomile (Matricaria recutita) and Roman chamomile (Chamaemelum nobile).
-German chamomile is more commonly used for teas and medicinal purposes, and is the flowering herb variety we are discussing here.
+German chamomile is more commonly used for teas and medicinal purposes, and is the flowering herb variety we are interested in here.

 Growing:

-Chamomile is an adaptable plant that does well in USDA Hardiness Zones 3 to 7 where it can withstanding winters as cold as -40°F. This flowering herb likes well-drained, loamy soil and full sun to light shade.
-Water it on a regular schedule to keep it from wilting during hot spells.
+Chamomile does well in USDA Hardiness Zones 3 to 7.
+This flowering herb likes well-drained, loamy soil and full sun to light shade.
+Water it on a regular schedule to keep it from fading during hot spells.

 Color: White